-The indexing of images at search engines relies on very little information taken from the images themselves, but instead relies upon text that appears upon a page with the images.
+Image search at search engines relies on very little information taken from the images themselves but instead relies upon the text that appears upon a page with the images.

 It appears that Google is getting smarter with image search, and a new feature (undocumented from Google) shows the ability to search for faces and for news images.

-This paper from Yushi Jing of Georgia Institute of Technology, and Shumeet Baluja and Henry Rowley of Google looks at an approach to indexing images that relies much more upon characteristics of the images themselves:
+This paper from Yushi Jing of Georgia Institute of Technology, and Shumeet Baluja and Henry Rowley of Google looks at an approach to image search that relies much more upon characteristics of the images themselves:

 From the abstract to the paper: